 What do “Related Services” include?

-Federal law allows schools to provide certain kinds of services that aren’t strictly educational but are needed so that students can benefit from special education.
+Federal law allows schools to provide certain services that aren’t strictly educational but are needed so that students can benefit from special education.
 These are called related services.
 For example, a child with dysgraphia or dyspraxia may need one-on-one sessions with an occupational therapist to improve handwriting skills.
 Other examples of related services include:

 • Mental health counseling for children and parents